-A. Provide a brief description of your agency's funding.
+A. Provide a brief description of your agency's funding, including information about the most recent five percent budget reduction and any funding related to disaster relief or COVID-19, if applicable.

 The Anatomical Board of the State of Texas receives no funding from the State of Texas.
 All funding is derived from cadaver registration and transfer fees received from our member institutions.